-IMPORTANT UPDATE: Although the restrictions placed on large group gatherings because of COVID-19 will not permit us to offer live concerts in 2020-2021...
+IMPORTANT UPDATE: Although COVID-19 restrictions on large group gatherings do not allow us to return to live concerts to start the 2021-2022 concert season...

 Welcome to The StepCrew, an unbelievable new show which brings together three styles of exhilarating dance forms – Ottawa Valley stepdance, Irish stepdance, and Tap.
 With virtuosic dancers and musicians from the likes of The Chieftains, Cherish The Ladies, and Bowfire, this cast of outstanding talent takes you on a dance journey as champions in their respective art forms show audiences the amazing similarities and differences between these three captivating styles.
 As if dancing weren’t enough, The StepCrew boasts three world-class fiddlers backed by an amazing five-piece ensemble comprised of some of the most talented and respected musicians in the Celtic music scene today.